arturkw/dev-notes/kafka/Exam notes.md

 - set serialization format by setting `ksql.format=avro,protobuff,json`

 ## Schemas compatibility types
-- `FORWARD` or `FORWARD_TRANSITIVE` schema evolution: There is no assurance that consumers using the new schema can read data produced using older schemas.
+- `BACKWARD` compatibility means that consumers using the new schema can read data produced with the last schema.
+Delete fields and add optional fields are possible.
+Update consumers firsts.
+- `FORWARD` compatibility means that data produced with a new schema can be read by consumers using the last schema, even though they may not be able to use the full capabilities of the new schema.
+Add fields and delete optional fields are possible.
+Update producers first.

 ## Consumer
 - when a `consumer` wants to join a group, it sends a `JoinGroup` request to the `group coordinator`